ginosega/fishing/pwa/gear-content/setup-spincasting.md

     Press the button and turn the handle while watching them.
 They should retract and pop back out smoothly.

     If they are sticky:
     - wipe around them with a Q-tip
     - add one tiny drop of reel oil to the moving area
     - work the button and handle several times
     - wipe off excess oil

     Do not flood the reel with oil.

 5. **Oil the center shaft**
 Put one small drop of reel oil on the center shaft where the spool rides, then turn the handle a few times.
 Again, wipe excess.
 Too much oil attracts dirt.

-6. *$Oil the handle knobs**
+6. **Oil the handle knobs**
 If the handle feels squeaky or stiff, add a tiny drop of oil where the knobs spin.
 Work them back and forth.

 7. **Check the drag**